This story contains affiliate links.

 Even the shoe labels have lasted totally intact.
 I wish I had seen these Preschool Shoe labels last year when we were working on left and right with my daughter

 How cute are they?
 The kids learn left and right (or at least what foot to put their shoes on) by matching the two halves of the picture.

 Also new this year are the Write-Away labels

-These labels promise the durability of Mabel’s Labels but you can customize them as needed.
+These labels promise the durability of Mabel’s Labels, but you can customize them as needed.
 I was excited to try these out as my toddler is notorious for throwing stuff from the stroller.
-I haven’t used any on dishwasher containers yet (the ultimate test!) but I did use it on some school supplies.
-The instructions said to use a permanent marker and I used a super fine point Sharpie felt pen and unfortunately, it bled when I sealed it.
+I haven’t used any on dishwasher containers yet (the ultimate test!), but I did use it on some school supplies.
+The instructions said to use a permanent marker, and I used a super fine point Sharpie felt pen, and unfortunately, it bled when I sealed it.
 I’m not sure if it was the type of pen or if I didn’t let it dry.
-I’ll be trying it them again with a proper permanent marker on some of my toddler’s containers before the fall storytimes start.
+I’ll be trying them again with a proper permanent marker on some of my toddler’s containers before the fall storytimes start.

 What item of your child’s is most in need of labeling?

 Disclosure: Some links in this story are affiliate links.
 Little Lake County will earn a portion of sales made through these links and use it to cover the cost of running the site.
 Thank you for clicking!